MicrosoftDocs/azure-docs/articles/machine-learning/data-science-virtual-machine/vm-do-ten-things.md

 ## Explore data and develop models with Microsoft Machine Learning Server
 You can use languages like R and Python to do your data analytics right on the DSVM.

-For R, you can use an IDE like RStudio that can be found on the start menu or the desktop.
+For R, you can use an IDE like RStudio that can be found on the start menu or on the desktop.
 Or you can use R Tools for Visual Studio.
-Microsoft has provided additional libraries on top of the open-source CRAN-R to enable scalable analytics and the ability to analyze data larger than the memory size allowed in parallel chunked analysis.
+Microsoft has provided additional libraries on top of the open-source CRAN R to enable scalable analytics and the ability to analyze data larger than the memory size allowed in parallel chunked analysis.

 For Python, you can use an IDE like Visual Studio Community Edition, which has the Python Tools for Visual Studio (PTVS) extension pre-installed.
 By default, only Python 3.6, the root Conda environment, is configured on PTVS.
 To enable Anaconda Python 2.7, take the following steps:

-1. Create custom environments for each version by going to **Tools** > **Python Tools** > **Python Environments**, and then selecting "**+ Custom**" in Visual Studio Community Edition.
+1. Create custom environments for each version by going to **Tools** > **Python Tools** > **Python Environments**, and then selecting **+ Custom** in Visual Studio Community Edition.
 1. Give a description and set the environment prefix path as **c:\anaconda\envs\python2** for Anaconda Python 2.7.
 1. Select **Auto Detect** > **Apply** to save the environment.